There is breaking news out there, ladies and gentlemen.

 Anyway, so that's that.

-By the way, the parents of Trayvon Martin were just on MSNBC after speaking at Sharpton's National Action Network Conference, and they called for everybody to respond peacefully to the special prosecutor's announcement.
+By the way, the parents of Trayvon Martin were just on MSNBC after speaking at Sharpton's National Action Network conference, and they called for everybody to respond peacefully to the special prosecutor's announcement.

-So if you're just joining, if you are a welfare recipient, the kind of person Governor Christie was talking about yesterday, you're just now getting up and uh turning on the radio.
+So if you're just joining, if you are a welfare recipient, the kind of person Governor Christie was talking about yesterday, you're just now getting up and turning on the radio.

 Don't know the nature of the charge.